-Congratulations to our Program Director, Dr. Hal Atkinson, who is the October Leader of the Month.
+Congratulations to our Program Director, Dr. Hal Atkinson, who was the October Leader of the Month for Wake Forest Baptist Medical Center.
 Very well deserved recognition!

-We are pleased to host Mark C. Wilson, MD, MPH as our 2nd Annual James Peacock Education Visiting Professor.
+We were pleased to host Mark C. Wilson, MD, MPH as our 2nd Annual James Peacock Education Visiting Professor.
 Dr. Wilson is one of our former Internal Medicine Residency program directors and is now the Associate Dean for Graduate Medical Education and Designated Institutional Officer (DIO) at the University of Iowa Hospitals and Clinics.
-He will be sharing his expertise in evidence-based medicine with us at Departmental Grand Rounds on Sept.
+He shared with us his expertise in evidence-based medicine at Departmental Grand Rounds on Sept.
 22nd and in multiple workshops on September 22nd and 23rd.
-Welcome Dr. Wilson! .

 Fox 8 News interview at Davidson Hospice with intern Tony Nguyen regarding his Palliative Care rotation experience.